PeterHiggins19/huf_core_github_v1.1.8_no_inputs/docs/field_guide.md

 - *What changed between baseline and exception views?*
 - *Why did each item stay or get discarded?*

 The “counter‑intuitive” part is intentional: **discarding tail mass and then re-normalizing makes the retained portion look stronger**.
-HUF makes that effect explicit (and auditable), so humans don’t misread it as “magic.”
+HUF makes that effect explicit (and auditable), so it is less likely to be misinterpreted as a black-box effect.

 ---